fansari-hub/farid-ansari-capstone/README.md

 ### Research on Technical Risk / Unknown

-Based on research, it is possible to give the LLM multiple "personalities" presented as different "AIs" to the user in the same chat.
+Based on research, it is possible to give the LLM multiple "personalities" that are presented as different "AIs" to the user within the same chat.
+One of the key features of an LLM is that it has no persistent memory or state, therefore in order to create the illusion of an ongoing "conversation," previous chats need to be appended to each new request (combining old tokens with new tokens).

-A feature of an LLM is that it has no persistent memory or state, so in order to create the illusion of a "conversation," previous chats need to be appended to every new request (old tokens + new tokens).
+This stateless nature can be leveraged to introduce "multiple personalities" within the LLM, thus allowing the user to interact with different "personalities" at the same time.
+The server can achieve this by manipulating the token history and adjusting how the conversation history is presented to each LLM "personality."
+Even though the same OpenAI endpoint and API key are being used, each personality can be distinct in how it processes and responds.

-This stateless feature can be exploited: since the LLM has no memory we can actually use this to give it a split personality and allow the user to ask different personalities of the LLM to give their "opinion" or response.
-The server can achieve this by modifying the token history and changing the way it is presented to each LLM "personality," even though it's the same endpoint with the same API key.
-The server can moderate the LLM "conversation" by randomly choosing whether an LLM personality should respond and introducing a random "response" delay for each personality to shuffle the order of who talks when.
+Additionally, the server can moderate the conversation by deciding whether a specific LLM personality should respond and by introducing random response delays for each personality.
+This helps create a more natural and dynamic conversation experience.

 Here's an example of how this can be achieved, let's assume we have two AI "personalities" called Bob and Alice: